 4 – Erica Baker

 Baker is currently serving as a Principal Group Engineering Manager at Microsoft, just another of several other impressive roles she has accumulated in her CV, having passed through companies such as Google, Slack, and Patreon.
-Baker is an advocate for the inclusion of women and minorities in STEM fields, and works towards changing corporate culture to become more embracing of underrepresented groups.
-Baker is one of the founders of Project Include, a program that focuses on promoting meaningful diversity in the tech industry and a board member of Girl Develop It, a non-profit organisation that provide affordable and judgement-free training for adult women of diverse backgrounds who want to learn web and software development.
+She is an advocate for the inclusion of women and minorities in STEM fields, and works towards changing corporate culture to become more embracing of underrepresented groups.
+Baker is also one of the founders of Project Include, a program that focuses on promoting meaningful diversity in the tech industry and a board member of Girl Develop It, a non-profit organisation that provide affordable and judgement-free training for adult women of diverse backgrounds who want to learn web and software development.

 Closing the technology gender gap is not only important to guarantee equality in the industry, but also to promote greater human development.
 As reported by the European Commission, having more women in technology roles could help boost the EU’s GDP by €9 billion a year.
 The Credit Suisse Gender 3000 Report shows that “companies with a greater board gender diversity have higher stock market returns adjusted for sector bias, as well as higher valuations and payout ratios”, as written by Gillian Tans, CEO of Booking.com, for the World Economic Forum.